Golden Baseball League: Tijuana joins league in 2009 and will play in 2010

 On December 15, 2008, the league signed a letter of intent to place another expansion franchise in Tijuana, Mexico.
 After the addition of the expansion Tijuana Potros on January 13, the Armada were moved to the North Division.
 The Potros themselves would postpone the season due to the swine flu outbreak in Mexico.
 This made all their scheduled games days off for the other nine teams and left their GBL future in serious doubt.

-As planned, the Tijuana team did return for the 2010 season but came back with a new name and additional owners.
+As planned, the Tijuana team did return for the 2010 season, but came back with a new name and additional owners.
 The Tijuana Cimarrones were announced as a member of the GBL when the schedule was released on January 15, 2010.

 Yuma becomes a Colombian affiliation in 2009

 On May 20, 2009, the Yuma Sun reported that the team had signed an affiliation agreement with the Colombian Professional Baseball League (CPBL).
-Under the terms of the affiliation, the CPBL will handle all on-field personnel and player issues while the team will retain control of promotions, concessions, and other front-office business.
-The Scorpions will act as a showcase team for players from all four CPBL teams.
+Under the terms of the affiliation, the CPBL was to handle all on-field personnel and player issues while the team would retain control of promotions, concessions, and other front-office business.
+The Scorpions would act as a showcase team for players from all four CPBL teams.

 Yuma Scorpion Reynaldo Rodriguez, of Cartagena, Colombia, was named GBL 2009 Rookie of the Year, the top prospect in all the independent leagues by Baseball America, and had his contract purchased by the Boston Red Sox.